HS2 an example of ‘how not to run a major project’, report finds

 The planned leg to Leeds was axed in November 2021.

-A previous HS2 review was carried out in 2020 because of escalating costs and delays
+A previous review was carried out in 2020 because of escalating costs and delays.

 The PAC said: “The department and HS2 Ltd must not waste this latest opportunity to reset the programme properly, learning lessons from past mistakes and maximising for the taxpayer what value they can from this huge investment.”